EOSC-synergy/SQAaaS/README.md

 # SQAaaS platform

-Catch-all repository for the SQAaaS platform, developed under the scope of EOSC-Synergy project.
+This is a catch-all repository for the SQAaaS platform, which is developed under the scope of EOSC-Synergy project.

 ![image](https://drive.google.com/uc?export=view&id=1aylGtnLwcSQA6qwfccxfQKhcGM5LIkZl)